ContentMine/CMForestPlots/README.md

 Requirements
 ------------

 To run the tool you must have docker installed.
 For development you can run the tools locally, but in production it is expected that you will run everything in a docker container to save juggling the java and python dependancies.
+On Windows ensure that docker has permissions to access the local drive.

 Build instructions